 ) from the gangster Jabba the Hutt (voice: Larry Ward

 Disguised as a bounty hunter named Boushh, Leia arrives in Jabba's court with Chewbacca in cuffs.
 She offers him to Jabba for a sizable bounty.
-After Leia dickers with Jabba over the amount and threatens him with a small thermal detonator, Jabba happily agrees, impressed with the bounty hunter's nerve, and Chewbacca is imprisoned.
+After Leia dickers with Jabba over the amount and threatens him with a small thermal detonator, Jabba happily agrees to pay, impressed with the bounty hunter's nerve, and Chewbacca is imprisoned.

 That night, Leia sneaks into Jabba's court and frees Han from the carbonite.
 However, she and Solo are both captured by Jabba.
-Solo is imprisoned with Chewbacca and Jabba keeps Leia on display in a metal bikini.
+Solo is imprisoned with Chewbacca and Jabba keeps Leia on display in a metal bikini and chains.
 Luke arrives with a final ultimatum to release Solo.
 Jabba again refuses and drops Luke through a trap door into a pit below his throne that houses the rancor, a fearsome beast that Jabba keeps for executions.
 As Leia watches in horror, she sees Lando Calrissian disguised as a palace guard.
-Luke defeats the rancor, enraging Jabba, who declares that Luke, Solo and Chewbacca will be slowly consumed by the sarlacc (a huge, shark-toothed, tentacled maw at the bottom of the Great Pit of Carkoon).
+Luke defeats the rancor, enraging Jabba, who declares that Luke, Solo and Chewbacca will be slowly consumed by the sarlacc -- a huge, shark-toothed, tentacled maw at the bottom of the Great Pit of Carkoon.

 ) into the sarlacc pit.
 Lando is also thrown off one of the skiffs, hanging by a few cables until he's rescued from the sarlacc itself by Han and Chewbacca.
 Luke, having fought his way onto Jabba's sail barge, has the escaping Leia aim the deck cannon at the vehicle and sets it on automatic fire; the sail barge soon blows apart.
 Our heroes manage to escape before it explodes.
 Luke flies off Tatooine in his X-Wing fighter and the rest of the band fly away in the Millennium Falcon to rendezvous with the Rebel fleet near Sullust.